neovide/neovide/website/docs/command-line-reference.md

 **Available since 0.10.2.**

-By default, Neovide requests to use VSync on the created window.
-This `--novsync` disables this behavior.
+By default, Neovide requests to use VSync on the created window. `--novsync` disables this behavior.
 The command line parameter takes priority over the environment variable.
+If you don't enable vsync, then `g:neovide_refresh_rate` will be used.

 ### Neovim Server